alex-ten/HFSP/content/analyses/outliers/02 choice bias.md

 entrynum: 2
 ---

 Another way to find outliers is to see whether the subjects were choice-biased, or had a deviant preference towards one of the two possible responses across tasks.
 For each task within a subject, a single choice bias score was defined as the proportion of the number of choices of the more frequently chosen item.
 For instance, a choice bias score of .8 on any given task means that the subject chose one food item 80% of the time on that task.
-[Figure 2](#f-2) shows the sample distribution of *mean choice biases* across subjects, where mean choice bias of an individual subject is the average of choice biases across the four tasks.
+[Figure 2](#f-2){: .animated} shows the sample distribution of *mean choice biases* across subjects, where mean choice bias of an individual subject is the average of choice biases across the four tasks.

 {% include caption.html
     obj='figure'